BarneyPowell/book-of-barney/content/posts/2020-02-17-the-armenian.md

 ---
 title: The Armenian
+description: A 1,000 word (ish) short story from a seed sentence given to me by my friend Rob.
+The goal isn't to finish a story, but to start one, and see where it takes you.
-description: I went into the hut and waited for the Armenian.
+extract: I went into the hut and waited for the Armenian.
 tags: 1000 Words
 ---